JFan2016/CarND-Advanced-Lane-Lines/README.md

         b = rgb[:,:,2]
         return r,g,b

+The `threshold` function is a convenience that applies `thresh_min` and `thresh_max` *min-max* values and logical operations in order to obtain "binary" images.
+Binary images have activated pixels (non-zero values) for desired features.

     def threshold(img, thresh_min=0, thresh_max=255):
         binary_output = np.zeros_like(img)
         binary_output[(img >= thresh_min) & (img <= thresh_max)] = 1
         return binary_output

+The `land` and `lor` functions are conveniences for combining binary images, either with logical [conjunction](https://en.wikipedia.org/wiki/Logical_conjunction) or [disjunction](https://en.wikipedia.org/wiki/Logical_disjunction), respectively.

     land = lambda *x: np.logical_and.reduce(x)
     lor = lambda *x: np.logical_or.reduce(x)

+There are various ways of doing this.
+Another way is to stack binary image arrays using the NumPy [`stack`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.stack.html) function and then interleave various combinations of such interleavings along with the NumPy [`any`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.any.html#numpy-any) function and [`all`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.all.html#numpy-all) function.
+It's a clever approach, but I find that applying the NumPy [`logical_and`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.logical_and.html#numpy-logical-and) and
+[`logical_or`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.logical_or.html#numpy-logical-or) functions as above leads to less typing.

+The `highlight` function composes the color channel selection, gradient estimation, binary threshold, logical composition, and scaling operations to an input image in order to "highlight" the desired features, such as lane lines.
+Note that distortion correction and perspective transformation are considered outside the scope of this function.
+In a real pipeline, those two operations almost certainly should be applied to an image before presenting it to the `highlight` function.
+In general, they need not be, which can be useful during the exploratory phase of pipeline development.

     def highlight(img):
         r,g,b = rgb_select(img)